 Children who are up against, or very close to, any airbag when it inflates can be seriously injured or killed.
-Never put a rear-facing child restraint in the right front seat.
+Never put a rear-facing child restraint in the front passenger seat.
 Secure a rear-facing child restraint in a rear seat.

 It is also better to secure a forward-facing child restraint in a rear seat.
-If a forward-facing child restraint must be secured in the right front seat, always move the front passenger seat as far back as it will go.
+If a forward-facing child restraint must be secured in the front passenger seat, always move the front passenger seat as far back as it will go.

-If a child restraint is installed in the second row center seat, move the second row seat to the rearward position, whenever possible, to minimize contact with the front center airbag.
+If a child restraint is installed in the second row center seat, move the second row seat to the rearward position, whenever possible, to minimize contact with the front center airbag, if equipped.